phillipj/gitlab-search/README.md

-  -f, --filename <filename>                only search for contents in given a file, glob matching with wildcards (*) -e, --extension <file-extension>         only search for contents in files with given extension -p, --path <path>                        only search in files in the given path -h, --help                               output usage information
+  -f, --filename <filename>                only search for contents in given a file, glob matching with wildcards (*) -e, --extension <file-extension>         only search for contents in files with given extension -p, --path <path>                        only search in files in the given path -a, --archive [all,only,exclude]         search only in archived projects, exclude archived projects, search in all projects (default is all)
+  -h, --help                               output usage information

 Commands: